"What is this thing?" he asked the Hosaka. "Parcel for me."

 "Looks like it.
 Listen, Dix, and gimme the benefit of your

 background, okay?
-Armitage seems to be seting up a run on
+Armitage seems to be setting up a run on

 an Al that belongs to Tessier-Ashpool.
 The mainframe's in